childshc-github/OSPREY_setup/README.md

 - Invoke the script using ./RESISTOR_setup.sh.
 You will recieve a terminal output stating the estimated install time.
 You will then type "yes" (or "y") in response to any prompts from the miniconda3 install.

-- NOTE: When prompted, set your PATH for miniconda3 to $HOME/software/miniconda3
+- IMPORTANT: When prompted, set your PATH for miniconda3 to $HOME/software/miniconda3

 - After you are told the script has finished installing, restart your terminal to ensure all downloads are successfull.